DarkFlippers/unleashed-firmware/README.md

 **We are open for changes!** You can suggest changes to any part of the code, wiki, guidelines, workflow, automation, etc.

-If you are deary to start, please read [contribution guide](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki/Contributing) about creating issue, editing wiki, improve codebase and configure environment.
+If you are deary to start, please read [contribution guide](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki/Contributing) about creating issue, editing wiki, improving codebase and configuring environment.

 # Firmware

 **[Firmware page](https://github.com/Flipper-Zero/flipperzero-firmware-community/wiki/Firmware)**

-Flipper consists of two main parts:
+Flipper consists of the two main parts:

 * Core: OS, HAL, FS, bootloader, FURI
-* Applications: features like RFID or Tamagotchi, and also background tasks like button debouncing and control the backlight.
+* Applications: features like RFID or Tamagotchi, and also background tasks like button debouncing and backlight control.

 ## UI